AppMonsta/slate/source/includes/app-ids-for-all-apps.md

 cm.williamsofttech.gallerylockphotoandvideohideapplock
 co.vpsoft.kiribati_newspapers
 ```
-Get a list of all the app ids AppMonsta knows about.
+Get a list of all the app IDs AppMonsta knows about.

 ### HTTPS Request